Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 cmsRun external_lhe_cfg.py
 ```

-Look at printed event output

-This will produce events in a root file in the GEN format.
+By default, pythia produces events in the HEPMC format.
+We provide an example of 10 events in this format in [ttbar.hepmc](ttbar.hepmc).
+As you can see, this is not very readable, being a list of vertices (V) and particles coming from these (P).
+This is not outputted by CMSSW, but instead converted to a root file in the GEN format (`ttbar.root`).
 This is not very easy to analyse directly, and is intended for passing to further commands to run the detector simulation and reconstruction to provide the (mini/nano)AOD samples you use in your analysis.

+The command you have just run further converts this to nanoGEN, a format similar to nanoAOD containing only generator information.
+You can try opening `ttbar_inNANOAODGEN.root` with either ROOT or uproot - you can find the pdgIds of the generated particles in the "GenPart_pdgId" branch of the "Events" tree, see what other properties you can find.

-It can also be converted to nanoGEN, a format similar to nanoAOD containing only generator information.
-However in this exercise we will not look directly in this file, but instead look at the output of some analyses implemented in rivet which we included in the fragment.
+However for this exercise we will not attempt to perform an anlysis directly on this file, but instead look at the output of some analyses implemented in rivet which we included in the fragment.
 We will cover how to make your own rivet analysis in section 3, but for now you can look at the output of the pre-defined ones, which include some unfolded data from previous anlyses. cmsRun will have produced a rivetfile called `ttbar_external_lhe.yoda` containing all of the output histograms from these analyses, which one can plot with the following command:

 ```
 rivet-mkhtml --mc-errs ttbar_external_lhe.yoda